-At Cubic Worlds we want to try and make sure that your game experience is as good as it can be during your adventures, and to do this, we have a few simple rules that players and staffers are expected to follow during their time on the server.
+At Cubic Worlds we want to try and make sure that your experience is as good as it can be during your Minecraft adventures, and to do this, we have a few simple rules that players and staffers are expected to follow during their time on the server.

-- Be friendly and respectful to other players.
+- Be friendly and respectful to others.

-Breaking the rules
+Breaking the Rules

 If you break any of our rules then we will act as fairly as we can to protect the rest of our community.
 There are two pages you can read to learn more:

 - Our courtroom process is what we use to report and deal with any rulebreaking.
 Cases can also be appealed if the player involved feels there has been a mistake.

 - We try to keep our banhammers as a last resort, but in cases where it’s necessary, we use our Ban Length Guidelines to decide how long bans should last.